Free delivery over PKR 5,000 · COD nationwide

 Cash Transactions for Privacy

-This matters in Pakistani culture more than it might in other contexts.
-Certain health supplements — particularly those related to fertility, sexual health, or hormonal conditions — carry social sensitivity.
-Some buyers genuinely prefer the privacy of a cash transaction over a digital record.
-Pharmacies accommodate this in a way that online orders (which require a delivery address and transaction record) don’t.
+This matters in Pakistani culture.
+Some supplements, especially those linked to fertility, sexual health, or hormonal conditions, carry social sensitivity.
+Many buyers prefer the privacy of a cash transaction over a digital record.

 Head-to-Head: Online vs Pharmacy

-This is the concern that comes up most often, and it deserves a direct answer: are supplements bought online authentic?
+This is the concern that comes up most often.
+It deserves a direct answer.
+Are supplements bought online authentic?

-The honest answer is: it depends entirely on where online you’re buying from.
-There are basically three categories of online supplement sellers in Pakistan, and they are not remotely equivalent.
+The honest answer is that it depends entirely on where online you buy from.
+There are roughly three kinds of online supplement seller in Pakistan.
+They are not remotely equivalent.

 Category 2: Multi-Brand Marketplaces (Daraz, etc.)